 Parents can withdraw 529 plan funds by completing a withdrawal request form online.
 Some plans also allow 529 plan account owners to download a withdrawal request form to be mailed in or make a withdrawal request by telephone.

 The withdrawal request form will typically ask for information such as:

 - 529 plan account number

-· Name and social security number or Taxpayer Identification Number of the account owner
+- Your name and social security number or Taxpayer Identification Number

-· Name and social security number or Taxpayer Identification Number of the beneficiary
+- The beneficiary’s name and social security number or Taxpayer Identification Number

 - Phone number

 If the 529 plan account owner is taking a partial withdrawal, they will have the option to select a portfolio or portfolios to withdraw from.
 The total dollar amount entered from each portfolio should equal the total amount of the distribution, as shown in the image below:

 If possible, avoid making the distribution payable to the account owner.
 When 529 plan distributions are payable to the beneficiary or the beneficiary’s college or K-12 school a Form 1099-Q will be issued to the beneficiary.
 Non-qualified distributions payable to a parent may result in a higher tax liability.

 529 plan funds can also be rolled into another account with the same beneficiary, or into a sibling’s 529 plan account.
 Both options comply with 529 rules for withdrawal.